Fast-growing chickens: Judge dismisses 'Frankenchickens' farming welfare case

 Animal welfare campaigners had claimed the genetically-selected breeds - which they call 'Frankenchickens' - suffer serious health problems.

-The court assessed claims the government misinterpreted welfare regulations in allowing farming of the chickens.
+The court assessed claims the government had misinterpreted welfare regulations in allowing farming of the chickens.

 On Wednesday a judge dismissed the case.